 - State laws concerning sick leave

 - State background check laws

-Here are five tips for smooth holiday hiring that will make for happy workers and keep your business out of legal trouble this holiday season.
+Here are five tips for smooth holiday hiring that can make for happier workers and help keep your business out of legal trouble this holiday season.

 1. Communicate Clear Expectations

-Before hiring seasonal workers, make sure they understand your expectations for the position and length of employment.
-Clear communication can help prevent temporary employees from misunderstanding the terms of the position and leaving early or without warning.
+Before hiring seasonal workers make sure they understand your expectations for the position and length of employment.
+During the job search and interview process, clear communication can help prevent temporary employees from misunderstanding the terms of the position and leaving early or without warning.

 At a minimum, clearly communicate the following in writing:

-- Duration of employment (i.e. start date and finish date)
+- Expected duration of employment (i.e. start date and finish date)

 - Anticipated hours of work per week